-Our studies aim to elucidate the role of T regulatory (Treg) cells in peripheral immunological tolerance.
+At Talal Chatila Laboratory, our studies aim to elucidate the role of T regulatory (Treg) cells in peripheral immunological tolerance.
 We are particularly interested in identifying novel genetic pathways that control Treg cell function and are targeted by mutations in human diseases.
 We are also interested in elucidating mechanisms by which of Treg cells maintain mucosal tolerance and how their breakdown fosters inflammatory diseases, particularly food allergy and asthma.

 Our studies on mechanisms by which Treg cells maintain mucosal tolerance led to the identification of Treg cells as microbial sensors that respond to microbiota signals delivered via the Toll-like receptor-coupled adaptor MyD88 to regulate the interaction of the adaptive immune response with the commensal flora (1).
 Dysfunction of the latter pathway maybe relevant to several disorders of intestinal mucosal inflammation such as seen in Treg cell deficiency diseases (2).